Tycro-Games/tycro-games.github.io/_projects/Y1 BlockD.md

 ---
 ## 🎓 About the Project

-This project was a collaboration between students at **Breda University of Applied Sciences**.
+This project was made in a team of 12 students(4 programmers, 3 designers and 5 artists).
 I focused on creating a **procedural coastline generation tool** for artists and designers.

 The tool was developed using **C++** and integrated into **Unreal Engine**.
 The initial prototype was built in **Unity**.